trishume/trishume.github.com/_posts/2023-12-02-tracing-methods.md

 ### Advanced Format: Perfetto Protobuf

-Another format which is similarly compact, and also supports more features is [Perfetto's native Protobuf trace format](https://github.com/google/perfetto/blob/master/protos/perfetto/trace/perfetto_trace.proto).
+Another format which is similarly compact, and also supports more features, is [Perfetto's native Protobuf trace format](https://github.com/google/perfetto/blob/master/protos/perfetto/trace/perfetto_trace.proto).
 It's documented only in comments in the proto files and is a bit trickier to figure out, but might be a bit easier to generate if you have access to a protobuf library.
 It enables access to advanced Perfetto features like including callstack samples in a trace, which aren't available with other formats.
 It's slower to write than FTF, although Perfetto has a [ProtoZero](https://perfetto.dev/docs/design-docs/protozero) library to make it somewhat faster.

 This can be really tricky to get right though and I had to reference the Perfetto source code to figure out error codes in the "info and stats" tab a lot.
 The biggest gotchas are you need to set `trusted_packet_sequence_id` on every packet, have a `TrackDescriptor` for every track, and set `sequence_flags=SEQ_INCREMENTAl_STATE_CLEARED` on the first packet.